mightymetrika/mmirestriktor/cran-comments.md

-This update adds the replext_pgsql() 'shiny' app function which is similar to the replext() function except it is designed to save results to 'PostgreSQL' database.
+This patch fixes a bug in the appendInputParams_pgsql() function to ensure that the constrs vector gets stored properly in the database.

-The update also removes a problematic unit test which occasionally causes CRAN check results errors.
+The patch also adds a Citations button to replext_pgsql() and mmirestriktor() 'shiny' apps so that users can find the citations for statistical methods, software implementations of statistical methods, and web application without leaving the apps.

 ## R CMD check results